 - Complete a consent-to-treat form.
 The form authorizes medical treatment and you should give copies to the school nurse and day care providers.

 - Work with your school nurse and appropriate care providers to develop action plans for health issues such as asthma or food allergies.
-Has your child been screened for allergies?
-Are all vaccines and immunizations current?

 - If your child walks to school or to a bus stop, review the route with them.
 Be sure to point out traffic dangers or other potential hazards.
 For bus riders, establish a safe and clearly visible pick up/drop off spot, preferably with a group of children.